LeeMorinUCF/QMB3311S22/demo_12_PP_Ch_10_Read_Write/README.md

 So far, we have used the function design recipe to test our files as we write them.
-This can be problematic for functions that read and write files because the exampple files must be passed along with the scripts, in order for your user to be able to learn from the examples.
+This can be problematic for functions that read and write files because the example files must be passed along with the scripts, in order for your user to be able to learn from the examples.

 Python provides a class called ```StringIO``` in module ```io``` that